A Simple and Accurate Network for Hydrogen and Carbon Chemistry in the ISM: Introduction

 For this reason, various authors have proposed approximations to simplify the chemical network for gas in star-forming regions \citep{NL1997, NL1999, KC2008, Glover2010, Richings2014}.
 The general approach is to reduce the number of species, retaining only hydrogen and the most important species for cooling and observation, such as $\CII$, $\CI$, and $\CO$.
-The number of reactions can also be reduced by capturing just the most important formation and destruction pathways for these species. \citet{GC2012} compared a number of simplified networks by looking at the $\CII$, $\CI$, $\CO$ and temperature distributions in 3D simulations of turbulent molecular clouds.
+The number of reactions can also be reduced by capturing just the most important formation and destruction pathways for these species. \citet{GC2012} compared a number of simplified networks by looking at the $\CII$, $\CI$, $\CO$, and temperature distributions in 3D simulations of turbulent molecular clouds.
 They found that all of the models they explored give similar results for density and temperature distributions, suggesting the gas thermodynamics is not very sensitive to the detailed chemistry.
 The $\CO$ distribution, however, is very different in various networks.
-They concluded that the simplified network of \citet{NL1999} (hereafter \citetalias{NL1999}) reproduces the $\CO$ abundance in more complicated models of \citet{Glover2010}, and therefore recommend the \citetalias{NL1999} network for simulating $\CO$ formation.
+They concluded that the simplified network of \citet[][hereafter \citetalias{NL1999}]{NL1999} reproduces the $\CO$ abundance in more complicated models of \citet{Glover2010}, and therefore recommend the \citetalias{NL1999} network for simulating $\CO$ formation.

 However, there are several limitations to the work of \citet{GC2012}.
-They did not carry out detailed comparison between the different networks and more complex PDR models.
+They did not carry out a detailed comparison between the different networks and more complex PDR models.
 Moreover, the comparisons they made are only under limited physical conditions.
-Notably, they used a cosmic ray ionization rate $\xi_\Ho = 10^{-17}~\mr{s^{-1} H^{-1}}$, which is an order of magnitude lower than the recent estimates from observations of Milky Way molecular clouds, $\xi_\Ho \approx 2\times 10^{-16}~\mr{s^{-1} H^{-1}}$ \citep{Indriolo2007, Hollenbach2012}.
-As we show (see Section \ref{section:code_test}), the \citetalias{NL1999} network significantly under-produces $\CO$ compared to observations when using the realistic cosmic ray ionization rate in our galaxy.
+Notably, they used a cosmic-ray ionization rate $\xi_\Ho = 10^{-17}~\mr{s^{-1} H^{-1}}$, which is an order of magnitude lower than the recent estimates from observations of Milky Way molecular clouds, $\xi_\Ho \approx 2\times 10^{-16}~\mr{s^{-1} H^{-1}}$ \citep{Indriolo2007, Hollenbach2012}.
+We show that when using the realistic cosmic-ray ionization rate, the \citetalias{NL1999} network significantly underproduces $\CO$ compared to observations (see Section \ref{section:code_test}).